Cacti/plugin_mactrack/README.md

 --- 4.1 ---
 * feature: Updates to facilitate i18n by contributors
 * issue#25: Unable to remove Site
+* issue#34: Ambiguous messages when running the MacTrack poller

 --- 4.0 ---
 * feature: Cacti 1.0 compatibility